sailohitaksh-cryptic/Ensemble-ndlinear/README.md

 ## Files

-* `tuned_assignment.ipynb`: The main Jupyter Notebook containing all code, experiments, and analysis.
+* `benchmark_notebook.ipynb`: The main Jupyter Notebook containing all code, experiments, and analysis.
-* `ndlinear.py` (Optional): Include if the `NdLinear` library is provided as a source file.
 * `README.md`: This file.

-## License

-(Optional: Add your license information here, e.g., MIT License)